fuktp/fuck_you/README.md

 # fuck_you
-just don't understand this thing yet
+just don't understand this thing yet.yeeet...